hneth/riskyr/README.md

 #> 0.944
 ```

 The summary distinguishes between probabilities, frequencies, and accuracy information.
-In `Probabilities` we find the answer to both of our questions when taking into account the information provided above:
+In `Probabilities` we find the answer to both of our questions that take into account all the information provided above:

 -   The conditional probability that Mr. Smith actually suffers from hustosis given his positive test result is 40% (as `PPV = 0.400`).